-A key component of the recruitment process is the interview, which gives you invaluable contact time with your candidates.
+A key component of any recruitment procedure is the interview, which gives you invaluable contact time with your candidates.
 Good preparation is key to getting the most out of the conversation.
 Enter knowing what talking points are most important to cover, including highlights from their CV or application, and of course, key requisites for the role.
 We are also witnessing the rapid transformation of the interview process through new video technologies.

 Candidates' expectations are advancing just as any consumer, with higher desire for convenient, mobile experiences with a seamless transition between digital and physical interactions with a brand.
 It’s worth exploring how new tools and technologies can enhance your candidate experience throughout the process.
 If you’re not sure where to start, speak with one of our consultants.

-Prepare questions that help to deep-dive into each applicant's professional background to see how well they might be suited to your vacancy.
+Prepare questions that help to deep dive into each applicant's professional background to see how well they might be suited to your vacancy.

-Avoid asking abstract questions for the sake of seeing how they react, keep the conversation relevant to the role rather than testing nerves for the sake of it.
+Avoid asking abstract questions for the sake of seeing how they react.
+Keep the conversation relevant to the role rather than testing nerves for the sake of it.

 Remember that interviews are a two-way thing.
 Your candidate will be looking to see whether your business is the right fit for their career.
-So remember to be courteous and sell the benefits of the position and the organisation.
+So, remember to be courteous and sell the benefits of the position and the organisation.

 6. Checking references, drawing up a contract, and offering the job

 Once you have shortlisted your top candidates it's time to check their references.
 Many employers miss this recruitment step, but it's essential to check your candidate's background to help make sure they are everything they claim to be.
-(Hiring the wrong person can be eye-wateringly costly.)
+Hiring the wrong person can be eye-wateringly costly.

 It’s essential that organisations protect themselves with a high quality pre-employment screening process.
 We offer peace of mind so you can recruit the best talent, without the risk.